 Confidence Group Coaching Sessions with Jules Wyman

-Each session will contain 20 – 30 mins content on a specific theme Followed by practices that you can apply in everyday situations to access even more confidence.
-You will have time to connect and explore with your peers, as well as receive coaching from Jules.
+Each session contains 20-30 mins content on a specific theme, followed by practices that you can apply in everyday situations to access even more confidence.

-- What to do when you don’t feel good enough (March).
+- What to do when you don’t feel good enough.
 Click to watch again: part 1. part 2. part 3.

 In this session we will turn a spotlight on the confidence killers that lurk in the shadows and discuss how awareness can weakness their impact.

-- What to do when feeling nervous or full of self doubt (May).
+- What to do when feeling nervous or full of self doubt.
 Watch again coming soon.